Pallavi-18-07-1999/ServerSideFramework/README.md

 }
 }
 ```
-Secured Annotation
+# Secured Annotation

-if you want to create a service that should onle be accessed when the user has provided his credentials then you can use secured annotation.
+if you want to create a service that should be only accessed when the user has provided his credentials then you can use secured annotation.

 ``
 package com.thinking.machines.AppliedAnnotation;